SasView/sasview/src/sas/qtgui/Calculators/media/sld_calculator_help.rst

 Description
 -----------
-This tool calculates the neutron and x-ray scattering length densities (SLD) and some other useful scattering parameters of a wide range of materials including, molecules, solutions/mixtures, isotopic mixtures, and biomolecules.
+This tool calculates the neutron and x-ray scattering length densities (SLD) and some other useful scattering parameters of a wide range of materials including molecules, solutions/mixtures, isotopic mixtures, and biomolecules.
-This SLD calculator utilizes the periodictable python package\ :sup:`1`, which is an extensible periodic table populated with values useful for neutron and x-ray experiments.
+This SLD calculator utilizes the periodictable python package\ :sup:`1`, which is an periodic table populated with values useful for neutron and x-ray experiments.

 User Inputs
 ----------------------------
 **Molecular Formula** (required)
     This field defines the material for which you are calculating the SLD.
-The section "Specifying Materials or Mixtures in the Molecular Formula Field" offers further guidance on how to enter molecules, biomolecules, and more complex mixtures.
+The section "`Specifying Materials or Mixtures in the Molecular Formula Field`_" offers further guidance on how to enter molecules, biomolecules, and more complex mixtures.

 **Mass Density** |g/cm^3| (required)
-    This field defines the density of the material for which you are calculating the SLD of your material.
+    This field defines the density of the material for which you are calculating the SLD.
 Density uncertainty is likely the largest source of error in the SLD calculator.

 **Neutron Wavelength** (|Ang|) (optional)
-    Wavelength is used to calculate the scattering cross-section and 1/e length.
-It is not required for SLD calculation.
-If left blank wavelength is assumed to be 6 |Ang|.
+    Wavelength is used to calculate the neutron scattering cross-section and 1/e length.
+It is required for neutron calculations and entered in units of |Ang|.

 **X-ray Wavelength** (|Ang|) (required)
-    X-ray scattering length density is energy dependent thus wavelength is a required field for x-ray SLD calculation.
+    Wavelength is used to calculate the x-ray scattering length density.
+It is required for x-ray calculations and entered in units of |Ang|.

 Calculator Output
 ----------------------------
 **Neutron SLD** (|Ang^-2|)
-   A measure of the neutron scattering power of the material.
-A required input for most scattering models using in neutron scattering experiments.
+   A measure of the neutron scattering power of the material, which is used for fitting data from neutron scattering experiments.

 **X-ray SLD** (|Ang^-2|)
-    A measure of the x-ray scattering power of the material.
-A required input for most scattering models using in x-ray scattering experiments.
+    A measure of the x-ray scattering power of the material, which is used for fitting data from x-ray scattering experiments.

 **Neutron Incoherent Cross-section** (cm\ :sup:`-1`)
     A measure of the probability that the neutron will scatter incoherently.